ISSUE: Inconsistent Query Run Times

 SELECT COUNT(*) FROM cust; **** ERROR 2013 (HY000): Lost connection to MySQL server during query

 SELECT COUNT(*) FROM cust; **** ERROR 2006 (HY000): MySQL server has gone away No connection.
 Trying to reconnect...
 Connection id: 160 Current database: db1 +----------+ | COUNT(*) | +----------+ | 390955 | +----------+

 To prevent the issue from recurring, inspect the application code and ensure that all the transactions are either committed or rolled back, including the transactions in exception handling.
 Additionally, all manually run transactions must be committed or rolled back as well.

 A common cause of this error is if the transaction is executed as part of a stored procedure, but exception handling causes the final commit to get skipped.
+To prevent this issue, add rollbacks for the transaction in the exception handling section of the stored procedure.
 For more information, see Transactions in Stored Procedures.